arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-2.md

 - some logic specific to the syntax of a record.
 - and some lower level parsers.

-Is this what functional programmers mean with *composable*?
+Is this what functional programmers mean with *composition*?
 Well, kind of.
 It's less black and white than this.

 ## 5 Shades Of Composability